-This Official Statement, which includes the front cover page, this Part I, Part II and the Appendices hereto, provides certain information concerning the Colorado Housing and Finance Authority (the "Authority") and otherwise in connection with the offer and sale of the above-captioned Multi-Family/Project Class I Bonds, 2023 Series A (the "2023 Series A Bonds").
-The 2023 Series A Bonds are being issued pursuant to the Master Indenture of Trust dated as of March 1, 2000, as amended (the "Master Indenture"), and the 2023 Series A Indenture dated as of April 1, 2023 (the "2023 Series A Indenture," and together with the Master Indenture, the "Indenture"), each between the Authority and Computershare Trust Company, N.A., Denver, Colorado, as Trustee (the "Trustee").
+This Official Statement, which includes the front cover page, this Part I, Part II and the Appendices hereto, provides certain information concerning the Colorado Housing and Finance Authority (the "Authority") and otherwise in connection with the offer and sale of the above-captioned Multi-Family/Project Class I Bonds, 2023 Series F-1 (the "2023 Series F-1 Bonds") and Multi-Family/Project Class I Bonds, 2023 Series F-2 (the "2023 Series F-2 Bonds" and, together with the 2023 Series F-1 Bonds, the "2023 Series F Bonds").
+The 2023 Series F Bonds are being issued pursuant to the Master Indenture of Trust dated as of March 1, 2000, as amended (the "Master Indenture"), and the 2023 Series F Indenture dated as of December 1, 2023 (the "2023 Series F Indenture," and together with the Master Indenture, the "Indenture"), each between the Authority and Computershare Trust Company, N.A., Denver, Colorado, as Trustee (the "Trustee").
 Capitalized terms used herein and not defined have the meanings specified in the Indenture.
 See Appendix C-"SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE."

-This Part I provides a description of the terms of the 2023 Series A Bonds the sources and uses of funds in connection with the 2023 Series A Bonds, certain program assumptions and other matters specifically related to the offering and issuance of the 2023 Series A Bonds.
-Part II provides general background information about the Authority, a description of the assets and moneys in the Trust Estate pledged to secure all of the Bonds issued, and which in the future may be issued, under the Master Indenture (including the 2023 Series A Bonds) and certain risks associated with such Bonds and Trust Estate.
+This Part I provides a description of the terms of the 2023 Series F Bonds the sources and uses of funds in connection with the 2023 Series F Bonds, certain program assumptions and other matters specifically related to the offering and issuance of the 2023 Series F Bonds.
+Part II provides general background information about the Authority, a description of the assets and moneys in the Trust Estate pledged to secure all of the Bonds issued, and which in the future may be issued, under the Master Indenture (including the 2023 Series F Bonds) and certain risks associated with such Bonds and Trust Estate.

 This introduction is not a summary of this Official Statement.
 It is only a brief description of and guide to, and is qualified by the information contained in, the entire Official Statement, including the front cover page, this Part I, Part II hereof and the Appendices hereto, and the documents summarized or described herein.
 A full review should be made of the entire Official Statement.
-The offering of the 2023 Series A Bonds to potential investors is made only by means of the entire Official Statement.
-This Official Statement does not constitute a contract between the Authority or the Underwriters, and any one or more owners of the 2023 Series A Bonds.
+The offering of the 2023 Series F Bonds to potential investors is made only by means of the entire Official Statement.
+This Official Statement does not constitute a contract between the Authority or the Underwriters, and any one or more owners of the 2023 Series F Bonds.

 The Authority is a body corporate and political subdivision of the State of Colorado (the "State") established by the Colorado General Assembly for the purposes, among others, of increasing the supply of decent, safe and sanitary housing for low and moderate income families and promoting economic growth and development in the State.
 In order to achieve its authorized purposes, the Authority currently operates numerous housing, rental and business finance programs.
-See "Part II-COLORADO HOUSING AND FINANCE AUTHORITY-Programs to Date."
+See "Part II-COLORADO

+HOUSING AND FINANCE AUTHORITY-Programs to Date."
 The Authority is governed by a Board of Directors and is authorized to issue its bonds, notes and other obligations in order to provide sufficient funds to achieve its purposes.
-For financial information concerning the Authority, see "Part II-COLORADO HOUSING AND FINANCE AUTHORITY-Selected Financial Information" and "-The General Fund," and the financial statements of the Authority attached as Appendix A hereto.
+For financial information concerning the Authority, see "Part II- COLORADO HOUSING AND FINANCE AUTHORITY-Selected Financial Information" and "-The General Fund," and the financial statements of the Authority attached as Appendix A hereto.